It takes a village. You have probably heard those words many times before. More than ever, I believe they are true.

 Habitat for Humanity is a Hand-Up, not a Hand-Out as our families work hard putting in “sweat equity” hours, paying an affordable mortgage on time, partnering by providing documents, and many times helping others build their homes.
 Some of our families are doing this while working, caring for children, and going to school.
 Wow!

-In Fall of 2024 (September-November), I am doing a Biking for Builds ride across the Southern Tier of the US that will take almost three months, 3,500 miles, 100,995 feet of elevation change, and span eight states.
+In the spring, I am doing a Biking for Builds ride across the Southern Tier of the US that will take almost three months, 3,500 miles, 100,995 feet of elevation change, and span eight states.
 My hope is to raise funds for the development of a 10-acre Habitat subdivision, located just outside of Oak Harbor, Ohio, where approximately 18 homes will be built over the next eight years.

 My goal is as high as the elevation - $500,000!
 My inspiration is in knowing how lives will be changed as we build houses that build security, build futures, and build this country as a better place for all!